agutersandu/agutersandu.github.io/_pages/projects.md

     </div>

     <div class="financing-method">
-      <h4>🇧🇷 Brazil: Blended Finance</h4>
+      <h4>🇮🇩 Indonesia: State Budget Subsidies and Utility Compensation</h4>
-      <p>Brazil uses blended finance structures where public money is designed to catalyse much larger volumes of private investment.
-Under initiatives such as Eco Invest, the Treasury provides capital to financial institutions at low cost (reported around 1% interest), with explicit leverage objectives (at least 4:1), and early results reported at higher mobilisation levels.
-In parallel, Brazil's electricity market structure can split cost allocation across segments: large consumers in the free contracting environment (ACL) can procure renewable electricity through bilateral power purchase agreements (PPAs), rather than solely through regulated, system-wide cost recovery.</p>
+      <p>Indonesia often manages electricity affordability by constraining retail tariffs, so household bills do not always reflect the full underlying cost of supply.
+When regulated tariffs fall below supply costs, the government can provide electricity subsidies and compensation payments to the state-owned utility PLN to cover part of the gap.
+In other words, the typical funding flow is: <strong>taxpayers → state budget → subsidies/compensation to PLN → system costs</strong>, rather than consumers' bills recovering system-wide costs.</p>
     </div>

-    <p><strong>Understanding these alternatives helps us ask:</strong> What other ways might we fund the green transition, and would they distribute the burden more fairly?</p>
+    <p><strong>Understanding these alternatives helps us ask:</strong> What other ways might we fund the Green Transition, and would they distribute the burden more fairly?</p>

     <p><a href="/projects/levy-burden-explorer/" class="btn btn--primary">Explore the Interactive Tool</a></p>